-NCEA LEVEL 2 ADV 201 NCEA LEVEL 2 ADV 201 ---------------------- -------------- ---------
+NCEA LEVEL 2 ADV 201 ----------------------

 This Course focuses on equipping students with the knowledge and skills to pursue a passion for the outdoors.
-The course comprises of key themes; Bush, Rock, Bike.
-Students will participate in activities including Navigation, Rock Climbing, Adventure based learning, tramping.
+The course comprises of key themes; Bush, Rock, Bike and River.
+Students will participate in activities including Navigation, Rock Climbing, Adventure based learning, tramping and rafting.